 I also assembled one HAT as if that works it will be much easier to load samples.

-On the first HAT I have placed ESP32 WROOM, but after a day of trying to get SD card sharing to work I decided to try with another HAT with ESP32 WROVER.
+On the first HAT I have placed ESP32 WROOM, but after a day of trying to get an SD card sharing to work I decided to try with another HAT with ESP32 WROVER.

 And instantly the SD CARD was available to ESP32!

-So WROOM will probably need more work.
+So WROOM will probably need to be worked on.

 On WROVER it is also possible to program board over WIFI, and WEBREPL and FTP are also working!